 The investigation will consider statements and any other documents received from the complainant and the officer under investigation as soon as practicable.
-The Guild aims to confirm the outcome of its investigation to the complainant, the officer under investigation and other interested parties within 14 working days of the date of the formal notification of the investigation, subject to having been able to contact all relevant parties within this time.
+The Guild aims to confirm the outcome of its investigation to the complainant, the officer under investigation and other interested parties within 10 working days of the date of the formal notification of the investigation, subject to having been able to contact all relevant parties within this time.

-If it is not practicable to comply with these deadlines, for example due to relevant parties being on holiday, they may be extended by discretion, normally up to a maximum of 7 further working days.
+If it is not practicable to comply with these deadlines, for example due to relevant parties being on holiday, they may be extended by discretion of the Supervising Trustee, normally up to a maximum of 7 further working days.

 The Supervising Trustee or appointed investigator will then make a report from which the Supervising Trustee will decide whether to: Take no further action and drop the matter; Arrange informal coaching, advice or counselling; Arrange for the matter to be dealt with through the next stage of the disciplinary procedure.